telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/excel/column-template-export.md

 # Use Column Template

-The example below demonstrates how to use the column template as the value of a corresponding cell in the Excel document while exporting Kendo UI Grid.
+The following example demonstrates how to use the column template as the value of a corresponding cell in the Excel document while exporting the Grid.

-For additional information about how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).
+For more information on how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).

 ###### Example